VidathDissanayake/notes/tools/hacking/webapp/burpsuite/editions.md

 Has a **subset of Professional edition** features.

-Whilst Burp Community has a relatively limited feature-set compared to the Professional edition, it still has many superb tools available. [[tools/hacking/webapp/burpsuite/tools/README]]
+Whilst Burp Community has a relatively limited feature-set compared to the Professional edition, it still has many superb [[tools]] available.

 For this reason, this is the commonly used edition.